NovitaHamilton/certification-project3/README.md

-# certification-project4
+# certification-project3
-Interactive task manager application with React-Redux, Node-Express, NoSQL DB, Testing &amp; Security
+Interactive task manager application with React Router and React-Redux

 ### Instructions
 1. Develop an interactive task manager application with the following requirements: